cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 }
 ```

-Will first be expanded into the following code before compilation:
+will first be expanded into the following code before compilation:

 <!-- code_check_manual -->